We occasionally recommend products we love and might be paid a share of the sale.

 As this is a verb and not an acronym or a noun there is a higher likelihood that this theory makes more sense.
 It’s also far easier to accept than believing that it was formed from the acronym ‘Gentlemen Only, Ladies Forbidden’ as ladies do play the game too.

-While many may still believe that the term golf stands for ‘Gentlemen Only, Ladies Forbidden’, this can be considered an acronym that does spell out the word but little else.
+While many may still believe that the funny golf term stands for ‘Gentlemen Only, Ladies Forbidden’, this can be considered an acronym that does spell out the word but little else.
 Indeed, the general consensus is that the term ‘golf’ has been derived from an old world to mean ‘club’.

 The reference actually has some backing in Scottish documents which is where the game originates though the spellings do differ.
 Though King James II did refer to the game as ‘ye golf’ there were several spellings including gowf, gif, goff, goif, goiff, gowfe, gof, gouff, and golve.